Aytreena/SAT-4.1-computing/README.md

 ========================================
 2.Description
 ========================================
 The purpose of this program being created wasa for Gamers, Game Collectors or Game Shops to keep track of what games they own in their collection, or selling on the shelves, it has an easy interface to understand how to use each feature within the program.
-It is also quick to use and instantly adds the entries to the CSV holding the information that also gets instantly updated upong the Users device.
+It is also quick to use and instantly adds the entries to the CSV holding the information that also gets instantly updated upon the Users device.